-- Historical abuse must be treated as seriously as recent abuse. - 'Children and young people' means anyone aged under 18. - Illegal activity includes sex with someone aged under 16, child pornography and sharing explicit images of children. - The church is required to take advice from the Diocese and, if necessary, may need to report allegations or disclosures of criminal acts to the police.
+- 'Children and young people' refers to anyone aged under 18. - Illegal activity includes sex with someone aged under 16, or with a young person under the age of 18 where the abuser is in a position of trust (e.g. a youth worker), child pornography and sharing explicit images of children. - The church is required to take advice from the Diocese and, if necessary, may need to report allegations or disclosures of criminal acts to the police.